 Open Positions for 2017!

-We are looking for a few good farmworkers . . .
+We are looking for farmworkers . . .

 We have multiple positions available for farmworkers who are fast-paced, detail-oriented and available from April or May until October.
 Work includes planting starts in the greenhouse, transplanting, direct seeding, hand-weeding, hoeing, wheel hoeing, roto-tilling, trellising tomatoes, using drip- and sprinkler-irrigation, organic pest control and all aspects of growing vegetable crops.
-A large portion of our time is spent harvesting, washing and marketing about 300 varieties of over 30 vegetable crops.
+A large portion of our time is spent harvesting, washing and marketing 226 varieties of over 30 vegetable crops.
 You will have the opportunity to sell veggies at bustling farmers’ markets and/or to help out at CSA distributions.
-You will learn methods to grow and harvest from Katie & Tom (the two farm-owners), Suzanne (Quincy St. farm manager), Sarah (Polk St. farm manager) and other farmworkers with various levels of experience at our farm.
-We like to delegate responsibility for irrigation, food safety, greenhouse, pest & disease control and volunteer and event coordination, so you’ll have plenty of opportunities to learn as you work.
+You will learn methods to grow and harvest from Katie & Tom (the two farm-owners), Alyssa (Quincy St. Lead Farmer), Suzanne (Quincy St. farm manager), Sarah (Polk St. farm manager), and other farmworkers with various levels of experience at our farm.
+We like to delegate responsibility for irrigation, food safety, greenhouse, pest & disease control, and volunteer and event coordination, so you’ll have plenty of opportunities to learn as you work.
 Pay is $8.90 per hour and raises are given for talent and experience.